Work / AI-Native Communications

 Communications.

 An internal exploration into what calling, messaging, and presence look like when AI is at the core of communication, not a feature added on top.
-Two designers, the full comms surface, intentionally greenfield.

 Role